 - Travel-related stress can negatively impact work performance and distract workers from doing their jobs effectively.

 - Anyone who travels for business should take measures to reduce stress and ensure their work doesn't suffer.

 Traveling for any reason is usually stressful, but especially for business travelers.
 According to a national survey by On Call International, a travel risk management company, over one-third of American business travelers feel more stressed than usual while traveling.

 The survey also revealed how impactful the hectic, high-pressure nature of business travel is in perpetuating unhealthy diets, lack of regular exercise, poor sleeping habits, and even unhealthy vices: 16% of travelers said they drink more on business trips than they usually do, and 8% said they are more likely to smoke cigarettes.

-"These results are concerning, and it is up to both business travelers and their employers to turn the trend around," Dr. William Siegart, chief medical officer at On Call International, said in a statement.
+"These results are concerning, and it is up to both business travelers and their employers to turn the trend around," said Dr. William Siegart, chief medical officer at On Call International, in a statement.
 "Organizations have a duty of care to ensure the health and safety of their traveling employees and should focus on mitigating the dangers of their travelers falling into unhealthy habits on the road."

 1. Plan ahead to save time.